robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FileDataApi.md

 <a name="updatepricesheetfiledata"></a>
 # **UpdatePriceSheetFileData**
-> UpdatePriceSheetFileDataResponse UpdatePriceSheetFileData (int? priceSheetFileDataId, string priceSheetFileDataFileName, string priceSheetFileDataContentType, string priceSheetFileDataFileDataAsBase64String)
+> UpdatePriceSheetFileDataResponse UpdatePriceSheetFileData (UpdatePriceSheetFileDataRequest body)

 Update price sheet file data for an uploaded fuel price sheet.
 This is for capturing purposes only and will NOT update pricing.